 Worry no more.
 This quick tutorial will guide you on the codecs that you need to choose to get your video project up and running.
-Either going for DVD, Vimeo or Youtube.
+Either going for DVD, Vimeo, or Youtube.

 For example, Quicktime movie (.mov) is a format that is widely used in both Mac and Windows machines.
 H.264 on the other hand is the type of compression that is being used to compress the video and hence wrap around with a Quicktime (.mov) format.
 H.264 can also be wrap using .mp4.
-Now with the simple understanding of what codec and format is, lets go to the next part.
+Now with a simple understanding of what codec and format are, let’s go to the next part.

 There are three parts to every video work that you do.
-The first is acquisition which follows with editorial and ends with delivery.
+The first is an acquisition which follows with editorial and ends with delivery.

 The problem with camera codec is that it is highly compressed and the format could not be edited right of the camera because the format is not right for the editing software (NLE).
 These kinds of codec are known as finishing codec.
 You will need to transcode this codec to an NLE friendly format.
-Here are a list of NLE friendly codec used with it’s respective format containers.
+Here is a list of NLE friendly codec used with their respective format containers.

-After knowing the list of codec out there, now is getting to know what format is right for your work.
-Personally my three favorite codec’s are Apple ProRes and Avid DNxHD for Quicktime and IMX30/50 for MXF.
-Apple ProRes codec is the hallmark of codecs in both indie, broadcast and film projects.
-It is a widely used codec and can be supported by the major three editing softwares (Final Cut Pro, Adobe Premiere Pro and Avid Media Composer).
-MXF format is also gaining weight in popularity especially among Avid Media Composer users as MXF gives you high quality compression without taking too much of your computer processor.
+After knowing the list of codecs out there, now is getting to know what format is right for your work.
+Personally, my three favorite codec’s are Apple ProRes and Avid DNxHD for Quicktime and IMX30/50 for MXF.
+Apple ProRes codec is the hallmark of codecs in both indie, broadcast, and film projects.
+It is a widely used codec and can be supported by the major three editing software (Final Cut Pro, Adobe Premiere Pro, and Avid Media Composer).
+MXF format is also gaining weight in popularity especially among Avid Media Composer users as MXF gives you high-quality compression without taking too much of your computer processor.

 Delivery codecs are the simplest of all as you can use H.264 codec with a Quicktime (.mov) wrapper.
 H.264 is widely used everywhere and you can use this codec for both Youtube and Vimeo.
-It has really good quality compression with a small file size.
+It has really good quality compression with small file size.